-Pakachoag offers private music lessons across a range of instruments and musical styles.
+Pakachoag offers private music lessons, online and in-person, across a range of instruments and musical styles.
 Instruments include piano, organ and harpsichord.
 We also teach traditional instruments of the orchestra: violin, viola, bass, and cello; as well as traditional band instruments such as trumpet, flute, clarinet, piccolo, and saxophone.
 Other options includes recorder, guitar, ukulele, accordion, and pipe organ!
 We offer training in the traditional/classical style, plus jazz, folk, and more.
 Please visit our Instruments and Musical Styles page for additional information.

 Lessons at Pakachoag include more than you might imagine.
 That includes access to our Performance Programs which contribute to the unique Pakachoag experience.
 This program is available at no cost to all private lesson students and provides opportunities to perform with an audience.